 (My time is limited.
 Where should I start for the most impact?)

 - Profile Image.
 Allow students to choose what image they would like to upload to represent them.
-In Blackboard, students are able to upload a profile image that will show beside their name in discussions and in the course user list.
+In Canvas, students are able to upload a profile image that will show beside their name in discussions and in the course user list.
 Some students may choose to upload a picture of their likeness, but some may choose one that represents them.

 - Personal Information.
 In discussion boards, try to refrain from asking questions that ask students to identify personal information about themselves, such as questions about their family or job.